wso2/product-mi-tooling/monitoring-dashboard/distribution/src/main/resources/README.txt

 More information regarding the dashboard configurations can be found at (https://mi.docs.wso2.com/en/latest/observe-and-manage/working-with-monitoring-dashboard/)

-Running the Monitoring Dashboard
+Running the Integration Control Plane
 ======================================================================
-1. Go to the DASHBOARD_HOME/bin directory and run the dashboard.sh file for Linux and Unix or the dashboard.bat file for Windows.
+1. Go to the ICP_HOME/bin directory and run the dashboard.sh file for Linux and Unix or the dashboard.bat file for Windows.
 2. Access the dashboard login page found at https://localhost:9743/login

 Known issues of WSO2 Micro Integrator ${mi.version}